 Here at The PrēJax Foundation, we aim to change that.

 We’re a non-profit approved by the IRS as a 501 (c)(3) tax exempt organization (which means your donations are tax deductible), and we exist solely to provide college tuition assistance in the form of $1,000 scholarships.
-These go to exceptional students who either have a parent with MS or have themselves been diagnosed with MS. The Foundation’s name is a partial combination of two names, Preston and Jackson – the amazing sons of our President and founder Sylvia Longmire, who has been living with MS for 11 years.
+These go to exceptional students who either have a parent with MS or have themselves been diagnosed with MS. The Foundation’s name is a partial combination of two names – the amazing sons of our President and founder Sylvia Longmire, who has been living with MS for 11 years.
 They are our true inspiration.

 Our funding comes from corporate donors, friends and family, and individuals across the globe whose lives have somehow been affected by MS. Whether you have a passion for providing educational opportunities to good kids or supporting a family dealing with the effects of multiple sclerosis, supporting The PrēJax Foundation is a great way to make a huge difference in people’s lives.
 And it’s an amazing way to reward some truly special kids.

 About the Founder

 Sylvia Longmire is an entrepreneur, an author, a subject matter expert, a public speaker, a mother, and a service-disabled Air Force veteran.

 She was diagnosed with multiple sclerosis in 2005 while on active duty working as a Special Agent, and was medically retired from the Air Force as a Captain in 2005.
 She was a senior intelligence analyst for four years, and for the past six years has worked as an independent consultant and writer.
 Sylvia is a contributing editor to several border security-related media outlets and a contributor to numerous peer reviewed journals.
 She is also a regular guest for both national and local television and radio news programs.
 As the former Ms. Wheelchair USA 2016, she promoted programs that supported children of parents with disabilities during the year of her reign.